 The serial transmitter section consists of an 8-bit Transmit Hold Register (THR) and Transmit Shift Register (TSR).
 The status of the THR is provided in the Line Status Register (LSR).
 Writing to the THR transfers the contents of the data bus (D7-D0) to the TSR and UART via the THR, providing that the THR is empty.
-The THR empty flag in the LSR register will be set to a logic 1 when the transmitter is empty or when data is transferred to the TSR.
-Note that a write operation can be performed when the THR empty flag is set (logic 0 = FIFO full; logic 1 = at least one FIFO location available).
+The THR empty flag in the LSR[5] register will be set to a logic 1 when the transmitter is empty or when data is transferred to the TSR.

 The serial receive section also contains an 8-bit Receive Holding Register (RHR) and a Receive Serial Shift Register (RSR).
-Receive data is removed from the SC16C2552 and receive FIFO by reading the RHR register.
+Receive data is removed from the SC16C2552B and receive FIFO by reading the RHR register.
 The receive section provides a mechanism to prevent false starts.
-On the falling edge of a start or false start bit, an internal receiver counter starts counting clocks at the $16 \times$ clock rate.
-After $7 \cdot \frac{1}{2}$ clocks, the start bit time should be shifted to the center of the start bit.
+On the falling edge of a start or false start bit, an internal receiver counter starts counting clocks at the 16× clock rate.
+After 7- $\frac{1}{2}$ clocks, the start bit time should be shifted to the center of the start bit.
 At this time the start bit is sampled, and if it is still a logic 0 it is validated.
 Evaluating the start bit in this manner prevents the receiver from assembling a false character.
 Receiver status codes will be posted in the LSR.